Sciences, Social Sciences or Humanities

 Biology | Law | Culture |

 Listed below are the courses necessary to fulfil the requirements per major.
-Please keep in mind that students must also fulfil the necessary Academic Core requirements (see Academic Standards and Procedures) in addition to their other degree requirements in order to graduate.
+Keep in mind that students must also fulfil the necessary Academic Core requirements (see Academic Standards and Procedures) in addition to their other degree requirements to graduate.

 2. The following methodology courses (12 EC):